dfranco-projects/SmartDataLoader/README.md

-# **DataRanger (WIP)**
+# **SmartDataRanger (WIP)**
 🚀 **AI-Powered Data Loading and Preprocessing Assistant**

-**DataRanger** is your smart AI assistant for loading and preprocessing datasets, solving import issues, and handling data transformations with ease!
+**SmartDataRanger** is your intelligent AI assistant for loading and preprocessing datasets, solving import issues, and handling data transformations with ease!
 Designed for data practitioners, it goes far beyond simple automation by **integrating a powerful LLM-based RAG (Retriever-Augmented Generation)** built from scratch.
 This cutting-edge system helps you troubleshoot, resolve data import errors in real time, and apply advanced preprocessing solutions to your data.

-Whether you're dealing with formatting challenges, missing metadata, or complex transformations, **DataRanger** guides you through the process with practical solutions, reducing manual effort and speeding up your workflows.
+Whether you're dealing with formatting challenges, missing metadata, or complex transformations, **SmartDataRanger** guides you through the process with practical solutions, reducing manual effort and speeding up your workflows.

-**Quick imports, intelligent fixes, and interactive support**—DataRanger makes dataset preparation smarter, faster, and more efficient.
+**Quick imports, intelligent fixes, and interactive support**—SmartDataRanger makes dataset preparation smarter, faster, and more efficient.

 ---